-Jokes aside, though – I seriously fucking hate when people try to drag me down into their endless pit of negativity and stagnation.
-Because that’s what it is to me: stagnation.
+Jokes aside, though – why all the hatred towards New Year Resolutions?
 You are never going to change and improve if you don’t bloody try.
-Yes, New Year is a wildly overblown occasion probably used by the media to sell you all gym memberships.
+Yes, New Year is a wildly overblown occasion used by the media to sell you all gym memberships.
 Yes, you could make all these resolutions at any time of the year – you could change your entire life tomorrow, regardless of whether tomorrow is the 1st of January or not . . .

 But if you can’t be bothered to change your life in New Year – where motivation is at an all time high and people are not only more likely to support you, but actually attempt to change with you – you’re going to have a really hard time convincing me you’re going to do it at any other point.

 So I’m going to keep my #NewYearNewMe hashtags and my motivational images and my new gym membership and, while you are smugly rolling your eyes from the same place you’ve been in for the last three years, I’m going to set me some goals and resolutions and I’m going to make this year my bitch.
 Just like I did last year – and just like I will all the years to come.
 Because change and growth is 100% achievable, but how on earth are you going to get anywhere if you aren’t willing to put one leg in front of the other and move?